taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 ### 2063

-Majhee and her colleagues successfully splice eSyrup with a series of inorganic materials, including steel, aluminum, copper, brass, and glass.
+As part of her post-doctoral work, Majhee and her colleagues successfully splice eSyrup with a series of inorganic materials, including steel, aluminum, copper, brass, and glass.

 ### 2064